intelligentiaomni/grove-project/docs/roadmap/README.md

 - **Relatively developed experimental data and pipelines to integrate AI tools**
 - **Potential breakthroughs** → improved systems, safer, efficient, resilient infrastructure adaptive to changing, uncertain conditions, less costs etc.
 - **This is a step toward scientific research co-pilots for next-gen cross-disciplinary lab**
-- **The broader aim is to enable scientific discovery in materials and systems integral to quantum infrastructure, superconductors and semiconductors.
+- **The broader aim is to enable scientific discovery in materials and systems integral to quantum infrastructure, superconductors and semiconductors**.

 “By combining deep reasoning and specialist agents, AI lab partners, and insight engines, we nurture early minds to become autonomous researchers equipped with critical thinking skills rooted in evidence.”